 Bar/Bat Mitzvah Speech Example #2: Short, Sweet & Funny

-This is a speech by Ronny, a father from Hartford, CT, gave for his son’s Bar Mitzvah.
+This is a speech given by Ronny, a father from Hartford, CT, who gave this speech on his son’s Bar Mitzvah.

 Take Notes: Notice the witty jokes and the length of this speech: short, sweet and to the point.